Kingsoft Cloud Holdings Limited (KC) Shares Down Despite Recent Market Volatility

 Goldman gave a rating of “Neutral” to KC, setting the target price at $9.50 in the report published on April 11th of the previous year.

-During the last 5 trading sessions, KC rose by +1.27%, which changed the moving average for the period of 200-days by +46.60% in comparison to the 20-day moving average, which settled at $6.14.
-In addition, Kingsoft Cloud Holdings Limited saw 35.12% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, KC fell by -7.08%, which changed the moving average for the period of 200-days by +43.80% in comparison to the 20-day moving average, which settled at $5.88.
+In addition, Kingsoft Cloud Holdings Limited saw 30.29% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for KC